Ethnicity

 FinalistBio

-I am a Registered Nurse with over a decade of diverse clinical experience, including several years as a travel nurse and seven years of honorable service in the United States Air Force as a medic.
-I specialize in psychiatric and behavioral health, a field I am deeply passionate about both in advancing patient outcomes and supporting communities in need.
+I am a Registered Nurse with over a decade of clinical experience, including several years as a travel nurse and seven years of honorable service in the United States Air Force as a medic.
+My path into healthcare has always been rooted in service showing up for people during some of the most challenging moments of their lives and doing what I can to make those moments a little easier.

-I am currently pursuing my Doctor of Nursing Practice (DNP) at Texas Tech University Health Sciences Center, specializing as a Psychiatric-Mental Health Nurse Practitioner (PMHNP).
-My professional journey has been shaped by service, compassion, and a commitment to providing high-quality, patient-centered care.
+I am currently pursuing my Doctor of Nursing Practice (DNP) at Texas Tech University Health Sciences Center as a Psychiatric-Mental Health Nurse Practitioner.
+My goal is to expand access to compassionate, patient-centered care, especially for underserved communities.

 Education